 Participants in any Ouachita International Study Abroad Program must be Sophomores, Juniors, or Seniors with a 2.500 cumulative GPA or higher.
 Participants must also be in good standing with the university and submit an application with recommendations from at least two Ouachita Faculty members.
 Other requirements may also apply.
 For more information contact the Director of the Center for International Programs or visit the Center's web site.

 Ouachita conducts the following international study programs:

-Australian Study Program.
-University of New South Wales, Australia.
+Australia: University of New South Wales, Sydney.
 Fall, Spring.

-Austrian Study Program.
-Salzburg College, Salzburg, Austria.
+Austria: Salzburg College, Salzburg.
 Fall, Spring.

-Belize Study Program.
-Rain forest study (natural science majors and minors).
+Belize: Rain forest study (natural science majors and minors).
 Summer.

 Biblical Studies/Christian Ministries International Trip.
 Summer.
-Contact the Pruet School of Christian Studies.